atomisthq/docs/docs/quick-start.md

 $ npm install -g @atomist/cli
 ```

-or on a mac, if you prefer [Homebrew][brew]:
+or on a Mac, if you prefer [Homebrew][brew]:

 ```
 $ brew install atomist-cli
 ```

-Now you have the atomist command installed which is used for creating
+Now you have the `atomist` command installed, which is used for creating
 and running an SDM.

 [brew]: https://brew.sh/ (Homebrew)